 You may ask, how comes the shutdown alarm could act like a startup alarm?
-This is specific to Witty Pi 2 and Mini.
-Witty Pi 2 and Mini uses the same RTC chip (DS3231), which is way better than the one used in on Witty Pi (DS1337).
-The downside however, is the better RTC chip merges two alarm pins into one.
+This is specific to Witty Pi 2.
+Witty Pi 2 uses a new RTC chip (DS3231), which is way better than the one used in on Witty Pi (DS1337).
+The downside however, is the new RTC chip merges two alarm pins into one.
 Hence without turning on your Raspberry Pi and check the RTC registers, there is no way to know if the current alarm is a shutdown alarm or not.

-6. GPIO-4 pin doesn't reach a stable status in given time
+5. GPIO-4 pin doesn't reach a stable status in given time